Conservation and Sustainability

 Conservation Stewardship Program (CSP)

 This is a voluntary program that encourages agricultural and forestry producers to maintain existing conservation activities and adopt new ones.
-The program was authorized in the 2014 Farm Bill and capped at 10 million acres enrolled per fiscal year.
+The 2018 farm bill continued but modified the CSP program.
 For more visit the USDA CSP page.

 Environmental Quality Incentives Program (EQIP)